Wealth Architect · · 19 min read

 State tax variation.
 US tax planning is really fifty-one different calculations.
 A founder in Wyoming, Texas, or Florida faces zero state income tax.
 A founder in California or New York faces rates above 10%.
 On a $20 million exit, that's the difference between paying nothing and paying $2 million-plus at the state level alone.

-Establishing residency in a new state requires a genuine relocation—changing driver's licenses, voter registrations, banking information, and actually living there.
+Establishing residency in a new state requires genuine relocation: changing driver's license, voter registration, banking, and actually living there.
 Tax authorities are increasingly aggressive in challenging "paper moves" in which founders claim Texas residency while spending most of their time in California.

 This means US citizenship itself has a "price tag" for wealthy individuals who want out.
 A founder with $30 million in unrealised gains faces a potential tax bill approaching $6 million just to leave.
-This is why thoughtful founders think about citizenship as an asset class—and why renouncing before becoming wealthy is a very different calculation than renouncing after.
+Thoughtful founders treat citizenship as an asset class.
+Renouncing before becoming wealthy is a very different calculation than renouncing after.

 How the UK Taxes Founders